gradio-app/groovy/README.md

 transpile(sum)  # Raises TranspilationError: Cannot determine types for parameters 'a' and 'b'
 ```

-This is because `+` could mean different things in JavaScript depending on the types (string concatenation vs numeric addition).
+This is because `+` could mean different things in JavaScript depending on the types (string concatenation vs numeric addition vs. custom behavior for a custom class).
 Adding type hints (which is **strongly recommended** for all usage) resolves the ambiguity:

 ```python
 def sum(a: int, b: int):